SIWSL (Sign in with SimpleLogin)

 npx http-server -p 8000

-Now you should now be able to sign in with SimpleLogin on http://localhost:8000 🎉
+Now you should be able to sign in with SimpleLogin at http://localhost:8000. 🎉

 User Info

-SIWSL allows you to obtain the following informations from a person:
+SIWSL allows you to obtain the following information from a person:

 -